Face serums and oils are popular for their potent benefits on the skin. Many of them contain active ingredients that can target different skin issues.

 Derived from coconuts, this acid is often called a miracle ingredient.
 It’s rich in antibacterial and anti-inflammatory properties, which makes it a good treatment for acne.

-People with dehydrated skin can surely benefit from it since it has strong moisturizing properties.
 It’s also known to soothe Psoriasis which is a skin condition that causes skin flaking and scaling.

 The catch is that Lauric Acid has a rating of 4 on the scale.
-Since it’s thicker in texture, it has a higher chance of causing clogged pores so use it with caution.
 If you have acne or sensitive skin, then just stay away altogether.

 Oils rich in Lauric Acid are: